-Northerly latitude?
-Try the Quadrantids | EarthSky.org
+Dark skies for 2019’s Quadrantid meteors | EarthSky.org

-The Quadrantid meteor shower is 2017’s first major meteor shower.
-The good news is that, in 2017, a fat waxing crescent moon won’t interfere with the shower.
-Now the not-so-good news.
-Although the Quadrantids have been known to produce some 50-100 meteors in a dark sky, their peak is extremely narrow.
-Peaks of the Perseid or Geminid meteor showers persist for a day or more, allowing all time zones around the world to enjoy a good display of Perseids and Geminids.
+The Quadrantid meteor shower is 2019’s first major meteor shower.
+We’ll have moon-free skies for the peak this year, expected late night January 3 until dawn January 4.
+Although the Quadrantids have been known to produce some 50-100 meteors in a dark sky, their peak is extremely narrow, time-wise.
+Peaks of the Perseid or Geminid meteor showers persist for a day or more, allowing all time zones around the world to enjoy a good display of Perseids or Geminids.
 But the Quadrantids’ peak lasts only a few hours.
 So you have to be on the right part of Earth – preferably with the radiant high in your sky – in order to experience the peak of the Quadrantids.
 What’s more, the shower favors the Northern Hemisphere because its radiant point is so far north on the sky’s dome.

-Follow the links below to learn more about the Quadrantids in 2017.
+So you need some luck to see the Quadrantids, and being in the Northern Hemisphere does help.
+Who will see the 2019 shower?
+Keep in mind the prediction of the Quadrantid peak represents an educated guess, not an ironclad guarantee.

+That said, in 2019, the International Meteor Organization gives the peak as January 4 at 2 UTC.
+If that prediction of the peak holds true, Europe – and areas of the globe surrounding Europe – have a good shot at viewing the shower at its best during the predawn hours on January 4.

 Where is the Quadrantids’ radiant point?